stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 28 (P4L5) - Design Principles.md

 ### Design Principles Quiz

 _Assume the robot class is very complex, and now we have to change it to include a new Fancy motor.
-Making this change will be difficult with the current design (provided in lecture) because it violates which design principle?_
+Making this change will be difficult with the current design (provided in lecture) because it violates which design principle_?

 Dependency inversion principle since high level modules should not depend upon low level modules.

 ### Principles And Heuristics Quiz

 _James Gosling was the author of the Java programming language.
 At a Java users' group meeting, he was asked, "If you could do Java over again, what would you change?"
 He replied, "I'd leave out classes."
-Which of the principles or heuristics (provided in lecture) that have been mentioned in this lesson supports this idea?_
+Which of the principles or heuristics (provided in lecture) that have been mentioned in this lesson supports this idea_?

 Liskov substitution, interface segregation, stable abstraction, and Riel's design heuristics principle.
 These principles suggest that inheritance should be used only to model a generalization hierarchy.